New Mexico Is Quietly Building a Semiconductor Future.

 Process / Fab Technician

 Operate and monitor wafer fabrication processes including deposition, etching, and lithography at New Mexico's cleanroom production and research environments.
+Intel's Rio Rancho fab produces leading-edge processor components, and Sandia's Microsystems Engineering, Science and Applications (MESA) complex runs advanced microelectronics fabrication for defense.

 Process / Integration Engineer